zertyz/encryptable-tokio-fs/README.md

 and bail out if a debugger has been detected:
 * Linux: Check the `P_TRACED` flag in the `/proc/self/status` file or use the `ptrace` system call (the well-known "ptrace trick")
 * Windows: Call the `IsDebuggerPresent()` function from the WinAPI, or check the `BeingDebugged` flag in the Process Environment Block (PEB)
-* You can also search among process names for known debuggers: gdb, lldb, x64dbg, ollydbg, ...
+* You can also search among process names for known debuggers: gdb, lldb, x64dbg, ollydbg, windbg, ...